jank-lang/jank/book/src/reference/error/analyze/invalid-fn-parameters.md

 # analyze/invalid-fn-parameters
-Invalid `fn` parameters.

-## Additional explanation
 This happens when a function parameter vector is malformed.
-Common cases include using something other than symbols, qualifying parameter names, or using `&` incorrectly.
+Common cases include non-symbol parameters.
+Qualified parameter names can also trigger it.
+Incorrect `&` usage can trigger it too.

 ## Mitigations
-Use a parameter vector of unqualified symbols, and use `&` only once immediately before the variadic parameter name.
+Use a parameter vector of unqualified symbols.
+Use `&` only once.
+Put it immediately before the variadic parameter name.